champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

     states.
 Two rotational orbits with opposite orientation - one clockwise, one counter-clockwise.

-Roaming was shown {% cite krajnak2018phase --file roamiso-jekyll-bib %} to disappear for $E\geq 2.5$.
+Roaming was shown {% cite krajnak2018phase --file allrefs %} to disappear for $E\geq 2.5$.
 In
 the energy interval $0< E< 2.5$, all of the above-mentioned periodic orbits are unstable.
 Define the dividing surfaces using DS$^i$, DS$^a$ and DS$^o$ as the set of all phase space points